Federalist No. 76: Summary

 Publius begins this essay by quoting the Appointments Clause of the proposed United States Constitution.
 Publius then states that "it is not easy to conceive a plan better calculated than this" and explains why he believes that is so.
 He explains that the power of appointment can only be allocated in one of three ways: vested in a single man, in a "select assembly of a moderate number," or in a single man with concurrence by an assembly.

 First, he explains that such power vested in a single man would make him sway to personal inclinations and attachments.
 Thus, this was not the best option.
 Second, he explains that power vested in an assembly would make the group prone to compromise, where one's personal inclination for one appointment would lead him to compromise on another in the hope that others will do the same for his.
 Again, this would not work very well.

 The only possible option left was to place the Appointment power with the President, by and with the consent of the Senate.
 According to Publius, this arrangement would ensure that the nominated candidate's qualifications were taken into account by the Senate and fully considered before the appointment was completed.

 Publius concludes by explaining that the Constitution was written to provide important safeguards to ensure against tyranny.

 Modern Analysis and Reaction

-Hamilton believes it is the right of the President to nominate, and with the advice and consent of the Senate to appoint.
+Hamilton believed it is the right of the President to nominate, and with the advice and consent of the Senate to appoint.
 History has put Hamilton's idea in dispute.
 Even during Washington's presidency, the Senate rejected the President's nominee not because he lacked the necessary qualifications but because they preferred a different candidate.
 Supreme Court nominations have long been widely accepted as a Presidential right, but the role of the Senate to give advice and consent has been inoperative.
-Almost every president has gotten whom they've nominated; some commentators view this as mere confirmation rather than "consent."
-This leads to the question of what it means for the Senate to "advise and consent."
-The role of the Senate is to look at the qualifications of the nominee, not the nominee's ideology or party.
+Almost every president has been able to appoint whom they've nominated; some commentators view this as mere confirmation rather than "consent." though others may contend that this is in part due to presidents negotiating and verifying whether they have support for a nominee and would not usually nominate someone without enough support to be approved.